 Being “in the know” is somehow virtuous in today’s world.
 Isn’t that ludicrous?
 Let’s play a game.
 Which one doesn’t look like the rest.
 Integrity.
 Love.
 Being “in the know.”

 I mean, seriously, if you find out the latest gossip two hours later, are you a lesser human?
 Of course not.

-Originally, kavod was an economical term, often used in business to determine something’s value.
+Originally, kavod was a business term, often used to determine something’s value.
 The heavier the item, the more valuable.
 Kavod is also used to describe significance or holiness.
 Kavod is used to describe God’s glory.

 God wired us to recognize what matters and what doesn’t.
 Stories about massive loss of life deserve more kavod than the latest celebrity gossip.
 Your soul knows this.
 Your news outlet of choice doesn’t.

 Or maybe it does.
 Either way, this might be the most tragic result of a never-ending news stream.
 When every story receives the same airtime, the same white space, our internal meter is skewed and we have no filter through which to ascribe significance.